IshaqueThePassionate/javascript-for-everyone/08_Program_Structure/06_While_loop/Readme.md

 - **`condition`**: A boolean expression that is evaluated before each iteration.
 If the condition is `true`, the code block inside the loop is executed.
 If the condition is `false`, the loop terminates, and execution continues with the code following the loop.
 - **`Code to be executed`**: This is the block of code that will run repeatedly as long as the condition is `true`.

-## How It Works

-1. The `while` loop checks the condition before executing the code block.
-2. If the condition evaluates to `true`, the code block runs.
-3. After executing the code block, the condition is checked again.
-4. This process repeats until the condition evaluates to `false`.

 ## Example 1: Basic `while` Loop